 He reached his largest audience as a member of the cast of Saturday Night Live from 1994-1997, where he killed on a weekly basis with his delivery as anchor of the “Weekend Update” segment.
 No one has done it better.
 In fact, he ruined Weekend Update for years because it was so glaringly obvious how poor the segment was in comparison to how Macdonald did it.

 He famously lost his gig at SNL because of his relentless attacks on O.J.
 Simpson.
 Less than two years later, though, he was back – as the host.
-His monologue from that night was vintage Norm, blatantly skewering the hand the once fed him.
+His monologue from that night was vintage Norm, blatantly skewering the hand that once fed him.

 Norm Macdonald was warned to lay off O.J. on SNL Weekend Update cuz he was golf buddies with the president of NBC.
 Norm kept slamming Simpson anyway.
 Every.
 Damn.
 Week.
 And got fired for it.
 A year later, he was invited back to host and did the most brilliant monologue ever. #RIP pic.twitter.com/3M6wI4uI0D